 The purpose of this study is to find out if using RAPA ointment can slow down the aging of skin cells.
 The study will also help analyze the study ointment’s effect on reversing inflammatory changes or immune system responses thought to be associated with aging.
-In summary, this study will help find out what effects, good and/or bad, the RAPA ointment has on people who use it.
+In summary, this study will help determine what effects, good and/or bad, the RAPA ointment has on people who use it.
 The RAPA ointment will be applied topically to one of the participant’s forearms and matching placebo on the opposite forearm for a total of 6 months.

 You may qualify if you:

 - Are between the ages of 65 and 95